freeCodeCamp/devdocs/CONTRIBUTING.md

 In addition to the [guidelines for contributing code](#contributing-code-and-features), the following guidelines apply to pull requests that add a new documentation:

 * Your documentation must come with a clean and official icon, in both 1x and 2x resolutions (16x16 and 32x32 pixels).
 This is important because icons are the only thing differentiating search results inside the app.
-If a project doesn't have an official icon, it won't be accepted into DevDocs—sorry.
+If a project doesn't have an official icon, it won't be accepted into DevDocs.
+Sorry.
 * DevDocs favors quality over quantity.
 Your documentation should only include API/reference documents that most developers may wish to read semi-regularly.
-By reducing the number of entries you make it easier for people to find other, more relevant entries. _(Note: you're more than welcome to submit pull requests removing seldom-used entries from existing documentations.)_
+By reducing the number of entries we make it easier to find other, more relevant entries. _(Note: you're more than welcome to submit pull requests removing seldom-used entries from existing documentations.)_
 * Try to remove as much content and HTML markup as possible, particularly content which isn't associated with any entries (e.g. introduction, changelog, etc.).
 * Names must be as short as possible and unique across the documentation.
 * The number of types (categories) must be less than 50.
 * It's ok to leave the CSS up to me.
 * Don't modify the icon sprite.
-I'll do it when merging your pull request.
+I'll do it after your pull request is merged.
 * Once your documentation is accepted into DevDocs, you'll be expected to maintain it on a regular basis.

+## Updating existing documentations

+Please do not submit a pull request updating the version number of a documentation unless you have verified that it can be generated properly using the current code.
+Because the source will have changed, the code will likely need a few tweaks.

+To ask that an existing documentation be updated, please use the [Trello board](https://trello.com/b/6BmTulfx/devdocs-documentation) or the [mailing list](https://groups.google.com/d/forum/devdocs).

 ## Other contributions

 Besides new docs and features, here are other ways you can contribute:

-* **Improve words and sentences.** English isn't my first language so if you notice grammatical or usage errors, feel free to submit a pull request—it'll be much appreciated.
+* **Improve words and sentences.** English isn't my first language so if you notice grammatical or usage errors, feel free to submit a pull request — it'll be much appreciated.
 (Note: American English is the preferred form)
-* **Write documentation.** Although this task is mainly up to me, any documentation you can write that may help other developers understand and contribute to the code is highly appreciated.
-* **Participate in the issue tracker.** Your opinion matters—feel free to add comments to existing issues.
+* **Participate in the issue tracker.** Your opinion matters — feel free to add comments to existing issues.
 You're also welcome to participate to the [mailing list](https://groups.google.com/d/forum/devdocs).

 ## Coding conventions